-NOTE: A MCVideo group call is a temporary group session when the <on-network-temporary> element is present in the <list-service> element as specified in 3GPP TS 24.481 [12].
+NOTE: A MCVideo group call is a temporary group session when the <on-network-temporary> element is present in the <list-service> element as specified in 3GPP TS 24.481 [5].

-If the controlling MCVideo function grants the implicit request and decide to use the SIPP 200 (OK) response to grant the implicit request, the controlling MCVideo function shall include the "mc_granted" fmtp attribute in the SDP answer.
+If the controlling MCVideo function grants the implicit request and decide to use the SIP 200 (OK) response to grant the implicit request, the controlling MCVideo function shall include the "mc_granted" fmtp attribute in the SDP answer.

 If the controlling MCVideo function decides not to grant the implicit request, the controlling MCVideo function shall not include the "mc_granted" fmtp attribute in the SDP answer.